-6.8 Countries Affected by TB criteria
+6.7 TB affected countries criteria

-TB affected country seat Board members represent the interests and bring the perspectives of country-level TB issues to Board deliberations.
+TB affected country seat board members represent the interests and bring the perspectives of country-level TB issues to board deliberations.
 They are selected based on their relevance and commitment to Partnership goals and should represent diverse epidemiological conditions and geographic locations.